 Figure 16—Scheduling List element format when Scheduling List Type is six

-The Ranging Block Index field specifies the index of the ranging block within the hyper block.
+The Relative Block Index field specifies the index of the ranging block within the hyper block.

 The Block Assignment List Length field specifies the number of Block Assignment in the Block Assignment List field.

 The Block Assignment Address List field carries a list of one or more Block Assignment field.
-The Block Assignment field shall be formatted as illustrated in Figure 16B. address of the network or devices that are allocated one or more round in the block identified by the Ranging Block Index field.
+The Block Assignment field shall be formatted as illustrated in Figure 16B. address of the network or devices that are allocated one or more round in the block identified by the Relative Block Index field.
 For networks, short address is used.